-Section 3.6 Social and Cultural Make-Up of Regional Community growth and to preserve the County's agricultural and open space resources.
-Of the County's ten Cities, eight (Camarillo, Fillmore, Moorpark, Oxnard, Santa Paula, Simi Valley, Thousand Oaks, and Ventura) have approved Save Our Open Space and Agricultural Resources (SOAR) measures which define and limit where growth can occur and require voter approval of any development outside those areas.
-There are two Cities which do not have these measures.
+Section 3.6 Social and Cultural Make-Up of Regional Community

+The County's social and cultural values are as varied as its population and economy.
+However, as noted above, the County's residents are united in their determination to minimize the pace of urban growth and to preserve the County's agricultural and open space resources.
+Of the County's ten cities, eight (Camarillo, Fillmore, Moorpark, Oxnard, Santa Paula, Simi Valley, Thousand Oaks, and Ventura) have approved Save Our Open Space and Agricultural Resources (SOAR) measures which define and limit where growth can occur and require voter approval of any development outside those areas.
+There are two cities which do not have these measures.
 Port Hueneme is completely surrounded by the City of Oxnard and the Pacific Ocean, and therefore cannot expand.
 The City of Ojai is known for its determined no-growth sentiment and limits growth through its General Plan and zoning approval process.
 Finally, County residents adopted a Countywide SOAR measure which effectively limits urban development on Open Space and Agricultural areas.